 Faisal M. Alamgir, PhD, Georgia Institute of Technology

-The current ACS-PRF grant has allowed us to begin more in-depth investigations of the near-surface structure-property relationships in catalysts.
 The near-surface compositional architecture in photo, electro, and traditional heterogeneous catalyst systems fundamentally shapes their properties.
-Design of near-surface composition often employs synthesis through solution chemistry where metal ions are reduced onto a support surface.
-It is this area of solute-derived catalyst metal deposits that we initially focused our attention on.
-It is nominally understood that as each layer of metal deposits build, the reduction reaction is complete and that the properties of the adlayer metal may be described by those of neutrally charged atoms.
+Design of near surface composition often employs synthesis through solution chemistry where metal ions are reduced onto a support surface.
+Nominally, it is understood that as metal layers build, the reduction reaction is complete and the adlayer metal may be described by neutrally charged atoms.
 There is also an expected threshold lengthscale over which the support material affects the surface chemistry through electron transfers.
 However, for very low adlayer thicknesses of deposited species, it is not clear whether the deposit prefers to remain partially charged through effects of either low dimensionality or charge transfer with the substrate.
+At the theoretical